SR5-FoundryVTT/SR5-FoundryVTT/README.md

  - `qualities.xml` (for qualities)
  - `cyberware.xml` (for cyberware)
  - `bioware.xml` (for bioware)

- :exclamation: If you wish to import another file, ensure you ***completely*** empty the text box first. :exclamation:

 ### Licences
 Icons provided by Font Awesome: https://fontawesome.com/license